NymVPN

 No matches for those filters.

 A decentralized VPN routes your traffic through a network of independent nodes rather than one company’s servers, removing the single operator you would otherwise have to trust.
-These are early and experimental, so go in with open eyes.
-Most people are better served by a trustworthy regular VPN or by Tor.
+These networks are early and experimental, so go in with open eyes.
+The idea is promising, but for most people a trustworthy regular VPN or the Tor network still does the job better today.

-A normal VPN asks you to trust one provider not to log you.
-A dVPN spreads your traffic across many independent node operators, so in theory no single party sees the whole picture, often coordinated through cryptocurrency payments and incentives.
-The goal is to remove the central point of trust and failure.
+A normal VPN asks you to trust one provider not to log you, so the whole model rests on that company’s honesty and its audits.
+A dVPN spreads your traffic across many independent node operators so that, in theory, no single party sees the whole picture.
+The network is usually coordinated through cryptocurrency that pays operators for the bandwidth they contribute, which is how a leaderless system funds itself.
+The aim is to remove the central point of trust and the central point of failure at the same time, much as a true anonymizing network does, though the designs differ.

-If you want to explore where networking is heading, a dVPN is genuinely interesting.
-If you need dependable privacy right now, a reputable no-logs VPN is simpler, and anyone with a serious threat model should reach for the Tor Browser instead.
-Match the tool to your real needs, not the hype.
+If you want to understand where networking and distributed systems are heading, a dVPN is a fascinating thing to run and learn from.
+If you need dependable privacy right now, a reputable no-logs VPN is simpler and better documented, and anyone facing a serious threat should reach for the Tor Browser, which was built and tested for exactly that.
+The mistake is treating an experiment as a daily driver.
+Match the tool to your real situation rather than to the excitement around the technology, and you will not be caught out.